The three types of transplants are named for the donor of the kidney:

 At Tufts Medical Center, during the evaluation process patients are offered a unique "extended family" meeting with members of Tufts Medical Center's transplantation team including a nephrologist, surgeon, nurse, and a social worker.
 This group reviews the entire process-from dialysis through long-term transplant follow-up-for all interested family members, partners and close friends.
 The potential for using a living donor is discussed at a later stage.

-If you are interested in becoming a kidney donor, please download our screening form, fill it out and e-mail it to firstname.lastname@example.org.
+If you are interested in becoming a kidney donor, please visit www.livingdonortufts.org for more information and to complete the online health history questionnaire.